 General Surgery Claims *

 General surgery can be performed as an emergency or as an elective procedure and the doctor performing the surgery will try their level best to ensure that the surgery is a success and is carried out as planned.
-Despite a doctors’ best endeavours, medical accidents can happen and it is important to recognise medical negligence early so that the effects of the medical accident can be rectified or reversed before progressing into a more serious or possible fatal matter.
+Despite a doctors’ best endeavors, medical accidents can happen and it is important to recognise medical negligence early so that the effects of the medical accident can be rectified or reversed before progressing into a more serious or possible fatal matter.

 Common Types of General Surgery Procedures

 - Cosmetic Surgery